GoogleCloudPlatform/python-docs-samples/MAC_SETUP.md

     cd ~/src/python-docs-samples
     ```

-1. Create a virtualenv using `pyenv virtualenv`.
+1. Create a virtualenv for python 3.8.1 using `pyenv virtualenv`.

     ```console
-    pyenv virtualenv 3.7.6 python-docs-samples
+    pyenv virtualenv 3.8.1 python-docs-samples
     ```

     This creates a virtualenv folder within `~/.pyenv/versions/`.